 Resolution:

 Georgia administers the Medicare Buy-In through the Department of Community Health (DCH) and the Division of Family and Children Services (DFCS).
-The administrative roles:
+DFCS determines whether you qualify for an MSP under Georgia's 2026 income and resource limits, and DCH runs the machinery that pays your premium to CMS.
+Their roles:

 DCH Role